d-bohls/shrinquem/README.md

 # shrinquem
-An algorithm for logic minimization.
+An algorithm for Boolean logic minimization.

 ## 1. An Example